 Most departure fees are included in your plane ticket, but not all!
-There are quite a few countries that charge a departure fee including Hong Kong, Cambodia, Costa Rica and Columbia, even if you it is not your final destination.
-These fees may add up quickly, especially if you are travelling to a number of places.
-Find out from the airline that you are travelling with if there is any departure fees associated with your flights.
+There are quite a few countries that charge a departure fee including Hong Kong, Cambodia, Costa Rica, and Columbia, even if it is not your final destination.
+These fees may add up quickly, especially if you are traveling to a number of places.
+Find out from the airline that you are traveling with if there are any departure fees associated with your flights.

 - Temporary Driver’s Licenses

 Many countries, such as St Lucia, will require you to have a temporary driver’s license if you wish to drive in the country.
 These can cost you a small amount, so it is worth bearing in mind before you travel.
 Enquiring with the airline or through the embassy of the country, you are travelling to will give you the information you need about any costs associated with temporary driver’s licenses dizi fragmanları.

 To save even more money on your travels take a look at these money saving travel accessories.